Download a FREE E-Book with 20 Easy Weeknight Dinners

 Serving Suggestions

-This rich chocolate chess pie recipe is the perfect dessert for your holiday gathering or celebration.
+This rich chocolate chess pie is the perfect dessert for your holiday gathering or celebration.
 It is best served cold.

 I highly recommend adding some whipped cream or powdered sugar on top.
 You can also serve it with a scoop of vanilla ice cream and a drizzle of hot fudge.